Hebilicious/gatsby-remark-component/README.md

+# This repository is now archived

-> 2020 Disclaimer: If you have a need for this package, consider using the [gatsby mdx plugin](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-mdx) instead.
+2020 Disclaimer: If you have a need for this package, consider using the [gatsby mdx plugin](https://github.com/gatsbyjs/gatsby/tree/master/packages/gatsby-plugin-mdx) instead.

-> Disclaimer : I haven't been maintaining this package.
+Disclaimer : I haven't been maintaining this package.
 Look into forks like `@rstacruz/gatsby-remark-component`.
 PR welcome !

 ---